xapian/xapian/xapian-core/docs/overview.rst

             Xapian::termcount wqf_ = 1,
             Xapian::termpos term_pos_ = 0)

 The ``wqf`` (Within Query Frequency) is a measure of how common a term is in the query.
-This isn't useful for a single term query unless it is going to be combined to form a more complex query.
+This isn't useful for a single term query unless it is going to form part of a more complex query.
 In that case, it's particularly useful when generating a query from an existing document, but may also be used to increase the "importance" of a term in a query.
 Another way to increase the "importance" of a term is to use ``OP_SCALE_WEIGHT``.
 But if the intention is simply to ensure that a particular term is in the query results, you should use a boolean AND or AND\_MAYBE rather than setting a high wqf.

 The ``term_pos`` represents the position of the term in the query.
 Again, this isn't useful for a single term query by itself, but is used